On this page, we introduce you to the leaders of the Church and where our clergy and congregations can be found.

 Archbishop - Northern Hemisphere

-Archbishop Raphael, formally a priest of the Roman Catholic Church, now serves as Chaplain to the Nigerian Police Department.
+Archbishop Raphael Fagbohun was born and educated in Nigeria.
+Formally a priest of the Roman Catholic Diocese of Ekiti, now serves as Chaplain to the Nigerian Police Department in Abuja.
 He holds the rank of Assistant Superintendent.
-He leads the Church efforts in Nigeria.
-Appointed Archbishop in 2017.
+He was consecrated bishop by Archbishop Andrew Hall in 2016 and appointed Archbishop in 2017.

 Archbishop - Southern Hemisphere

-Rima Wakarua Christopher Tamaiparea-Puki was born 27 April 1985.
-His tribal affiliations are Te Ati-hau-nui-a-papa-rangi, Nga Rauru, Ngati Apa and Ngati Tuwharetoa.
-Ordained to the Minor Orders by Fr Melchior Pryor; subdeacon by Archbishop Paul Zimmerman, deacon by Patriarch Ian Adrian and priest by Archbishop Zimmerman.
-He was consecrated bishop by Patriarch Adrian and is the youngest member of the College.
+Archbishop Rima Tamaiparea-Puki is from Aotearoa-New Zealand.
+Ordained to the Minor Orders by Fr Melchior Pryor in 2012; subdeacon by Archbishop Paul Zimmerman in 2012, deacon by Patriarch Ian Adrian and priest by Archbishop Zimmerman in 2013.
+He was consecrated bishop by Patriarch Adrian in 2016 and is the youngest member of the College.
 Appointed Archbishop in 2019.